iotexproject/halogrants/oep-proposals/open-template-iotex-dashboard-by-smartstake.md

   - Delegate details screens - shows basic delegate details and includes epoch and daily performance data presented using visual charts and tables
   - Voter list screen per delegate with vote amount and basic rewards details
   - Breakdown/details for the expected returns and expected returns index - The idea is to show details for transparency and building understanding of the inner workings of the rewards system for the community
-  - Basic Telegram Bot - Build a telegram bot with basic summary of all validators, favorite validators.
-The details provided will include key data made available in the web application.
+- Telegram Bot - Build a telegram bot with performance summary of all validators, ability to set multiple favorite validators, and assess performance of favorite validators.
+The details provided per validator will include past and expected returns.

 ## Development Roadmap